What customers hate about live chat for support (and how to fix it)

 While live chat is a great option for live support, it’s not right for everyone.
 If you don’t have the team to support it, you’ll only frustrate customers who are trying to use it and end up turning them off of your company.
 Stick to more asynchronous support methods, like email, and introduce live chat when you’ve got the bandwidth for it.

 Live chat for support can be a great, customer-friendly option for your company.
 It can be easy for support reps to deal with queries, and customers, who are increasingly reluctant to pick up the phone, are flocking to it.

 And since we know what customers don’t like about it, you can easily avoid those mistakes.
-A little work now to make your live chat for support easy to find, unobtrusive, and responsive for customers means the difference between a live chat for support that works and a live chat for support that frustrates customers away from your company.
+A little work now to make your live chat for support easy to find, unobtrusive, and responsive for customers means the difference between a live chat for the support that works and a live chat for the support that frustrates customers away from your company.

 (Cover illustration and images by Karthikeyan Ganesh)